 The background to Veil

 From 2001 on it was impossible not to be aware of many issues relating to the Middle East and the wider Muslim world.
 The news media – then as now – were in overdrive about it, though most of what was being written was clearly poorly informed.
-To be fair it was, and is, extremely difficult for a non-specialist to even begin to understand the complexities of a situation that involves major wars, oil dependency, and a general and increasing feeling of religious intolerance and hostility.
-I wanted to explore this state of affairs in the next production, partly as a way of engaging with these issues and learning in the process.

 Meanwhile, the Horse + Bamboo Board, encouraged by the Arts Council, were taking on more trustees from a business background, and my lead role in the company was beginning to be shared with a Chief Executive.
 Also from the Board came an ambition to increase the scale of our productions.
-All of this was in the belief that by so doing Horse + Bamboo would be seen as more professional and business-like by funders, both in the private and in the public sectors.
+This was largely in the belief that by so doing Horse + Bamboo would be seen as more professional and business-like by funders, both in the private and in the public sectors.
 This philosophy, which was now wide-spread in the Arts, went hand-in-hand with taking on business advisors, specialists and consultants.
 These beneficiaries, with a circular logic, further encouraged the ambition of the Board.
 A successful one-off grant of £78,000 from the Arts Council for the production must have led them to feel that they were heading in the right direction.